 NHS Walsall Clinical Commissioning Group (CCG) is committed to improving GP access for its residents.
 This includes making appointments available at times that are convenient to patients outside of their normal GP opening hours.

 If you find it difficult to attend an appointment during the working day then an extended access appointment could be for you.

-However, the Hubs are not walk-in centres and patients will only be seen by a GP if they have booked an appointment.
+However, the Hubs are not walk-in centres and patients will only be seen if they have booked an appointment.

-Walsall CCG has worked with local GPs to create four Hubs based at Darlaston Health Centre in Darlaston, Pinfold Health Centre in Bloxwich, Broadway Medical Practice in Broadway and Portland Medical Practice in Aldridge.
+Walsall CCG has worked with local GPs, Nurse Practitioners and Prescribing Pharmacists to create four Hubs based at Darlaston Health Centre in Darlaston, Pinfold Health Centre in Bloxwich, Broadway Medical Practice in Broadway and Portland Medical Practice in Aldridge.

 When can I get an out-of-hours appointment?

 Extra GP, Nurse Practitioner and Prescribing Pharmacist appointments will be available between:

 How can I book one of these appointments?